tpberntsen/curves/src/Cmdty.Curves.Python/README.md

 The curves package contains a set of tools for building commodity forward, swaps, and futures curves.

-More specifically, the problem being solved is to take a collection of traded forward prices, and tranform these into a forward curve of homogenous granularity.
+More specifically, the problem being solved is to take a collection of traded forward prices, and transform these into a forward curve of homogenous granularity.
 Additionally the derived curve can constructed to be in a granularity higher than what is traded in the market.